List of recurring The Simpsons characters: Lenny Leonard

 Lenny and Carl work at the Springfield Nuclear Power Plant alongside Homer Simpson.
 Despite his steady job, Lenny has been featured with several other jobs.
 On one occasion, he is promoted to head of the power plant when Mr. Burns goes bankrupt; which Smithers later describes to Homer Simpson as a "reign of terror".
 Homer considers Lenny to be the second richest man he knows.
 However, Lenny is once shown living in a dilapidated house, and asks Marge not to tell anyone how he lives.
 In one episode, he also works at a call center for the power company in Springfield.
 In another episode, he is shown living in a fancy, well-furnished modern apartment that happens to share a wall with a Jai-alai court.
 In a "future episode", it is shown Lenny is once again in charge of the power plant.
 On one occasion, it is implied he is an undercover agent whose target is Homer.
 At the Adult Education Annex, Lenny teaches a class on "How To Chew Tobacco".
 In one of Homer's daydreams, it is shown that Lenny is the President of the United States.

-Lenny and Carl together rank sixth on IGN's Top 25 Simpsons Peripheral Characters.
+Lenny and Carl together rank sixth on IGNs Top 25 Simpsons Peripheral Characters.

-Leopold

-Leopold John (voiced by Dan Castellaneta) is Superintendent Chalmers's personal assistant.
-He is a large, surly, snarling man who frequently speaks through clenched teeth, and is one of the few characters on The Simpsons to have eyebrows.
-When Principal Skinner has to be temporarily replaced in the episode "Sweet Seymour Skinner's Baadasssss Song", Leopold stomps in, issues several threats, and terrifies the children by making them think he is the replacement, and then suddenly politely introduces the actual substitute, Ned Flanders.
-The children then collectively sigh with relief.
-The gag was repeated when Marge Simpson becomes a substitute teacher in the episode "The PTA Disbands".
-Leopold often refers to the children of Springfield Elementary as "little freaks".